jainmohit2001/coding-challenges/src/26/README.md

 npx ts-node <path-to-git.ts> [options] [command]
 ```

-Use the `--help` option to get more information about how to use the the Git client.
+Use the `--help` option to get more information on how to use the the Git client.
-Or refer to the [docs](docs/) folder for usage.
+Or refer to the [docs](docs/) folder.

 ## Run tests